SashiniWeliketiya/IT2223-P-/DAY_08/readme.md

 ### 2.Insertionsort

-🔍 What is Insertion Sort?
+💡 How Insertion Sort Works:

 🧠 Insertion Sort works just like sorting playing cards in your hands: